dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - Introduce @inject and DI - can show how that's a shorthand for a property in @functions
 - Introduce http + JSON in Blazor (`GetJsonAsync`)
 - Talk about async and the interaction with rendering
-- Introduce `OnInitAsync` and the common pattern of starting async work
+- Introduce `OnInitializedAsync` and the common pattern of starting async work
 - Introduce @layout - mention that `_Imports.razor` is the most common way to hook it up
 - Introduce NavLink and talk about various `NavLinkMatch` options